Adedsec/scrapping-from-divar-with-python/README.md

 # scrapping from divar with python

-this a puthon project for getting data from divar and save in elasticsearch server
+this a python project for getting data from divar and save in elasticsearch server